Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 void Start ()
     {
         settings.WithSecureParameters(
-            hostname: ref SecureParameters.commonName,                    // Use the common name you used to generate `myGameServerCertificate.crt`
+            hostname: ref SecureParameters.CommonName,                    // Use the common name you used to generate `myGameServerCertificate.crt` pem:null,
-            sslHandshakeTimeoutMin: 500,    // Duration in ms
-            sslHandshakeTimeoutMax: 2000,   // Duration in ms
-            pem:null,
-            rsa: ref SecureParameters.myGameServerCertificate,      // The content of the `myGameServerCertificate.crt`
+            rsa: ref SecureParameters.MyGameServerCertificate,      // The content of the `myGameServerCertificate.crt`
-            rsaKey: ref SecureParameters.myGameServerPrivate // The content of `myGameServerPrivate.key`
+            rsaKey: ref SecureParameters.MyGameServerPrivate // The content of `myGameServerPrivate.key`
         );
 ```
 Call create method of the network driver but this time, integrate the `NetworkSettings` object.